azhuge233/Record-your-expense/README.md

 in the directory.
 The website will run at localhost:2323 by default.

+## Things you should modify

-To modify the port, change the PORT variable in run.py file.
+-   To modify the port, change the PORT variable in run.py file.
+-   To modify the login username and password, you should change the USERNAME and PASSWORD variables in run.py.
+The username is “admin” and the password is empty by default.

-I wrote this on Windows, if it’s Linux, you should change two PATH variable in the json-op.py file.
+-   I wrote this on Windows, if it’s Linux, you should change the two PATH variable in the json-op.py file.

 ## Other things